Nonnie2022/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to display the 10 newest files in the current directory script that takes a list of words as input and prints only words that appear exactly once script that Display lines containing the pattern “root” from the file /etc/passwd
+Script to display the 10 newest files in the current directory script that takes a list of words as input and prints only words that appear exactly once script that Display lines containing the pattern “root” from the file /etc/passwd script to Display the number of lines that contain the pattern “bin” in the file /etc/passwd